7 Of The Best Vegetables You Can Grow Indoors In Winter

 It is possible to grow edible plants during the cold winter months and in colder temperatures.
 You can just take your gardening indoors and follow a different set of rules than you would with traditional gardening while leaving your cold hardy vegetables outside.
 This is a great idea to keep having the best crops any time of year.

-Today, we’ll be talking about seven vegetables you can grow indoors winter.
+Today, we’ll be talking about seven vegetables you can grow indoors in winter.
 Let’s get started!

 The Key to Indoor Growing

-Growing vegetables indoors, is a great way and best thing to keep your fresh vegetable gardens going especially during the winter season, but it can require a different approach than if you were to grow them outdoors in the warmer temperatures of spring and summer.
-Here are five things you need to remember when growing edibles indoors in the winter and freezing temperatures:
+Growing vegetables indoors is a great way and the best thing to keep your fresh vegetable gardens going, especially during the winter season, but when you grow vegetables indoors in winter it can require a different approach than if you were to grow them outdoors in the warmer temperatures of spring and summer.
+Here are five winter gardening tips and things you need to remember when growing edibles indoors in the winter and freezing temperatures:

-- Place containers in south-facing windows since these spots receive the most hours of direct sunlight during the winter or cold season.
-If you don’t have an area like this, you might have to use ambient light such as supplemental lighting to ensure that your veggies and leafy crops receive an adequate supply of light throughout winter – grow lights can also be used to start your seedlings indoors before early spring.
+- When growing plants indoors in winter place containers in south-facing windows since these spots receive the most hours of direct sunlight during the winter or cold season.
+If you don’t have an area like this, you might have to use ambient light, such as supplemental lighting, to ensure that your veggies and leafy crops receive an adequate supply of light throughout winter – grow lights can also be used to start your seedlings indoors before early spring.

-- Avoid putting your containers in areas where any harsh winter draft can cause freeze burning.
+- When growing food indoors in winter avoid putting your containers in areas where any harsh winter draft can cause freeze burning.
 You should also keep them away from dry conditions like heaters which can dry them out.

 7 Veggies to Grow Indoors This Winter

-Herbs like rosemary, thyme, oregano, cilantro, lemon balm, and basil will happily grow indoors in winter.
-They don’t need a lot of hours of sunlight and they will even thrive in small pots placed by the window in your kitchen.
+will happily grow indoors in winter.
+They don’t need a lot of hours of sunlight, and they will even thrive in small pots placed by the window in your kitchen.

-Lettuce is incredibly easy to grow indoors even when the hard frosts are biting outside.
+Lettuce is incredibly easy to grow indoors, even when the hard frosts are biting outside.
 These cold-resistant vegetables will grow happily in window boxes or planters placed in a sunny spot.
+Making it a excellent plant for indoor gardening in winter.

 You can find leaf lettuce seeds in most gardening stores that you can plant in potting mix.
 Within a week, these will start sprouting.
 In about a month, they’ll grow big enough to supply you and your family with plenty of salad greens in the winter.